-CIS’ters agrees that it is important to empower the patient/client with the aim of being provided with an increased sense of control during the dental procedure, and being provided with a feeling of protection or safety in a trusting environment.
+CIS’ters agrees that it is important to empower the patient/client with the aim of providing an increased sense of control during the dental procedure and being provided with a feeling of protection or safety in a trusting environment.

-Although for many survivors of sexual abuse have a fear of needles and pain amongst other very real anxieties they have, the fear or feelings toward dental treatment (or a visit to the optician) in general often run much deeper and may also include:
+For many, survivors of sexual abuse often have a fear of needles and pain amongst other very real anxieties.
+The fear, or feelings toward dental treatment (or a visit to the optician) in general often run much deeper and may also include:

 - Having to lie back or horizontal for treatment.

 - Having objects such as instruments and cotton rolls placed into the mouth.

 - Having a dentist’s hand(s) over the mouth and/or nose.
 Even another person’s hands anywhere near the face can provoke a panic attack.

 - Extreme difficulty or anxiety with certain types of treatment being performed such as impressions, or the use of rubber dam.

 - A fear of not being able to breathe.

 - A fear of not being able to swallow.